Ria424/developers-animatesdk-docs/ComponentsPanel_object/ComponentsPanel.md

 #### Usage

-componentsPanel.addItemToDocument(position, categoryName, componentName)
+ComponentsPanel.addItemToDocument(position, categoryName, componentName)

 #### Parameters

 **position** `Point`; A point (for example, {x: 0, y: 100}) that specifies the location at which to add the component.
 Specify *position* relative to the center point of the component—not the component’s registration point (also *origin point* or *zero point*).

-**categoryName** `string`; A string that specifies the name of the component category (for example, *"Data"*).
+**categoryName** `string`; Specifies the name of the component category (for example, *"Data"*).
 The valid category names are listed in the Components panel.

-**componentName** `string`; A string that specifies the name of the component in the specified category (for example, *"WebServiceConnector"*).
+**componentName** `string`; Specifies the name of the component in the specified category (for example, *"WebServiceConnector"*).
 The valid component names are listed in the Components panel.

 #### Returns